react-native-linear-gradient/react-native-linear-gradient/README.md

    Settings` tab.
 5. Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../react-native/React` - if it isn't, then add it. [(Screenshot)](https://drive.google.com/open?id=1-m3KasC8xudkppVe_E2RsuFaxOfyx6FO).

-Then:

-- Whenever you want to use it within React code now you can: `import LinearGradient from 'react-native-linear-gradient';`

-**If you're having trouble, you can point your `package.json` at GitHub to see if the issue has been fixed.
-Simply change the dependency**

-`"react-native-linear-gradient": "react-native-community/react-native-linear-gradient",`

-**to get the data right from GitHub instead of npm and then `npm install`**

-For instance the podspec file does not contain the right data (author attributes etc..) in npm while it does in the GitHub repo.

 #### Android

-The following steps are only needed for React Native < 0.60
+Note: the following steps are only needed for React Native < 0.60

 1. in `android/settings.gradle`